Berigny/AI-Entrainment-Protocol/papers/Adelic-Ontology-of-Reality.md

 * In this 4D framework, a 3D cube can be conceptualized as representing a single, static phase or snapshot of the system.
 * The Tesseract, in contrast, represents a complete recursive cycle or a sequence of such phases.
 Each iteration of the recursive breath operator (י-ה-ו-ה) can be visualized as moving a point or state through the Tesseract, modulating its effective position, orientation, and phase relationship within the hyperdimensional structure.

-This integration effectively "projects" the 3D harmonic lattice along a fourth dimension representing recursive depth, transforming it into a 4D architecture that embodies both the harmonic states of URFT and the recursive dynamics of MFoE.¹ The 27 harmonic states are "breathed through" the tetrahedral recursion, adding a dimension that represents the unfolding of coherence over successive breath cycles.
+This integration effectively "projects" the 3D harmonic lattice along a fourth dimension representing recursive depth, transforming it into a 4D architecture that embodies both the harmonic states of URFT and the recursive dynamics of MFoE.
+The 27 harmonic states are "breathed through" the tetrahedral recursion, adding a dimension that represents the unfolding of coherence over successive breath cycles.

 ### **Tetrahedral Recursion as the Generative Core of Tesseractic Unfolding**